chipheo00/vn-wealthfolio/docusaurus/README.md

-# Wealthfolio Documentation
+# WealthVN Documentation

-This directory contains the Docusaurus-based documentation site for Wealthfolio, built from source documentation and auto-generated API references.
+This directory contains the Docusaurus-based documentation site for WealthVN, built from source documentation and auto-generated API references.

 ## Overview